 The Scientist↔Survivor Program takes place at various AACR scientific meetings.
 The program provides an opportunity for patient advocates to learn about cancer research and to interact with scientists, doctors, health professionals, and other advocates.
 These groups come together to discuss the latest findings in cancer research, foster collaborative interdisciplinary partnerships, and promote progress in new research in cancer health disparities.

-The upcoming Scientist↔Survivor Program will be held at the Cancer Health Disparities 2018 in New Orleans, Louisiana.
+The upcoming Scientist↔Survivor Program will be held at the Annual Meeting 2019 in Atlanta, GA.
 Applications are now available online.
-The application deadline has been extended to August 8.
-Please visit The Scientist↔Survivor Program at Cancer Health Disparities conference page.
+The application deadline has been extended to December 18, 2018.
+Please visit The Scientist↔Survivor Program at the Annual Meeting 2019 conference page for more information.

 The AACR is thankful to its supporters of the Scientist↔Survivor Program.